jhalterman/concurrentunit/README.markdown

 ## Setup

-[Download](https://github.com/jhalterman/concurrentunit/archives/master) the latest jar and add it to your classpath.
+[Download](https://github.com/jhalterman/concurrentunit/archives/master) the latest ConcurrentUnit jar for JUnit or TestNG and add it to your classpath.

 ## Usage